 Cosmetic surgery is a complex and highly specialized procedure.
 If the surgeon is inexperienced or not properly trained, dire consequences can occur, such as permanent disfigurement, physical injury or even death.
 Recovery from cosmetic procedures can be a long and painful process, especially for invasive surgery.
-However, the following complications may arise from careless or negligence:

 Strictly speaking, plastic surgery and cosmetic surgery are not identical, although most of the public uses these terms interchangeably.
 Plastic surgery is generally performed for traditional medical reasons – to correct a disfigured face resulting from a car accident, for example.
 Cosmetic surgery, by contrast, is elective, and it is generally undergone by people with no disfigurements to enhance their appearance or sexual attractiveness.
 Although cosmetic surgery might be classified as a subspecialty of plastic surgery, we will use these terms interchangeably for the sake of convenience.

 Being qualified to practice medicine doesn’t automatically make you qualified to practice plastic surgery, any more than having a general driver’s license qualifies you to drive an 18-wheeler truck.
 Unfortunately, however, some plastic surgeons lack the training and experience necessary to perform highly complex operations, and the results of a mishap can be disastrous.